Fig 1

 Though swamp eels appear similar in shape to true eels they are in fact

-unrelated : swamp eels lack scales, have greatly reduced fins, and have a
+unrelated: swamp eels lack scales, have greatly reduced fins, and have a

 single v-shaped gill-opening beneath the throat rather than twin lateral

 gill-openings as in other fishes.
-The Asian Swamp Eel is rounded in

-cross-section, has a distinctive blunt snout and a tapered tail.
+The Asian Swamp Eel is rounded in cross-section, has a distinctive blunt snout and a tapered tail.

-Colour is variable, but generally comprises a greenish-grey or brown
+Its colour is variable, but is generally greenish-grey or brown speckled with pale-coloured spots or flecks.

 Their eggs are laid in